anntzer/defopt/README.rst

     optional arguments:
-      -h, --help     show this help message and exit --count COUNT  Number of times to display the greeting
+      -h, --help     show this help message and exit --count COUNT  Number of times to display the greeting (default: 1)

 Your function can now be called identically from Python and the command line.